Elisabeth Jastrow: Career

 Joseph and Morris, who were academics in the U.S. for some time.
 The circle also included her friend Margarete Bieber as well as Frank William Taussig, a friend of her father.
 First, she settled in the Boston area and took smaller positions as a German teacher, museum photographer, and seller of casts.
 Her sister, Lotte, and Lotte's two daughters, including Cornelia, also left Germany, first to England, before arriving in New York City in 1939.

 From June 1939, Jastrow received recognition as an emigrant to the U.S. and a permanent residence permit, which allowed her to accept better work.
 She first became a leader and associate at the Museum of Fine Arts, Boston, for one year, and from 1941, she taught at the Department of Art of the Woman's College of the University of North Carolina at Greensboro.
 Already in the fall of the year, she was promoted to the rank of Assistant Professor at the Department of Art.
 She taught there all periods of art history, which was not easy for her as an archaeologist.
 On the one hand, Jastrow was aware of her luck to have escaped from Germany, on the other hand, she suffered from the local situation, over the lack of contact with the German academic world, the bad library, to the lack of opportunities for their own research.
 Because of the poor pay, she tried to balance her schedule by teaching German and English courses.
 Whenever possible, she left the confines of Greensboro to do research in New York City, Boston, and other places.
 Jastrow and her sister, Lotte, tried to rescue their mother from Germany, finally succeeding in October 1941.
 Anna Seligmann Jastrow lived with her daughter, Elisabeth, until Anna's death in August 1943.
 In December 1944, Jastrow became a U.S. citizen.

 Later years and death

 In 1961, Jastrow retired from the university.
 After that, she devoted herself more intensively to her archaeological studies.
-In 1970, she moved to a retirement home in Greensboro where she died in September 1981.
+In 1970, she moved to retirement home in Greensboro where she died in September 1981.
 Her papers are held by the Getty Research Institute in Los Angeles, California.